-A: There are physical and emotional signs that may be present in part or in full during active substance addiction.
+A: There are physical and emotional signs that may be present during active substance addiction.
 Depending on the length of use, type of drug(s), and a person’s current state of health, the disease can affect each person differently.
-To define drug addiction, is when a person cannot control abuse of a substance.
-In addition, when drug use stops for a short period of time, there are physical, emotional and mental symptoms and behaviors that hamper day-to-day function, driving a person to go back to drug use.
+Drug addiction is when a person cannot control abuse of a substance and/or it is beginning to interfere with their daily functioning in daily life, work, and/or important relationships.
+In addition, when drug use stops for a short period of time, there are physical, emotional and mental symptoms and problem behaviors driving a person to go back to drug use.
 Find more information here.

 Q: What’s the difference between heavy drinking and alcoholism?

 A: Heavy drinking, for some, may be an isolated or occasional event where overconsumption happens.
 This can occur during binge-drinking, which is a type of alcoholism.
 Alcoholism is an ongoing dependency of drinking alcohol that cannot be controlled, whether due to regular, ongoing use or binge-drinking sessions.
 Find more information here.